Not of This Earth (1957 film): Plot

-Johnson's plans are disturbed by the unexpected and sudden appearance of a female from Davanna (Anna Lee Carroll).
-While Johnson can command Earth humans through telepathy, even to the point of using their native languages, he can also completely communicate with his fellow aliens through telepathy.
+Johnson's plans are disturbed by the unexpected appearance of a female from Davanna.
 The alien female asks him for an immediate transfusion, because her physical condition is rapidly deteriorating.
-Johnson breaks into Rochelle's office, but by accident he steals blood contaminated with rabies.

-Later, the Davanna woman collapses in the street, dying at a hospital.
-Nadine's friend, police patrolman Harry Sherbourne (Morgan Jones), tries to question Dr. Rochelle about the dead woman, but he is unable to speak while under Johnson's mind control.
-As a precaution, now fearing discovery, Johnson sends a bizarre oxygen-activated umbrella-like flying alien creature to kill Rochelle (nicknamed the "jellyfish monster" by special effects man Paul Blaisdell).
-He eradicates Jeremy, who has discovered evidence of Johnson's alien origin.
+Johnson breaks into Rochelle's office, but accidentally steals blood contaminated with rabies.
+The blood proves fatal to the Davanna woman, who collapses in the street and dies at a hospital.
+Nadine's friend, police patrolman Harry Sherbourne, tries to question Dr. Rochelle about the dead woman, but he is unable to speak while under Johnson's mind control.
+Now fearing discovery, Johnson sends a bizarre oxygen-activated umbrella-like flying alien creature to kill Rochelle.
+He also kills Jeremy, who has discovered evidence of Johnson's alien origin.
 Nadine, whom he attempts to kidnap and take with him, manages to call the police as Johnson chases her through the park in his car.
 Johnson abandons her and flees, pursued by the arriving Sherbourne on his motorcycle.
-When Sherbourne turns on his siren, Johnson (to whom the sound is immensely painful) loses control of his car and dies in a crash.
+When Sherbourne turns on his siren, the sound causes Johnson to lose control of his car, and he dies in a crash.

 After Johnson's burial, Sherbourne and Nadine stand by his grave, which bears the inscription "Here lies a man who was not of this Earth".
-While Sherbourne expresses mild compassion for Johnson, for his motivation to rescue his world and its dying populace, Nadine refuses to offer any kind of pity.
-They leave, just as a mysterious man, wearing dark sunglasses, approaches the grave site.
+While Sherbourne expresses mild compassion for Johnson, for his attempt to rescue his world's dying populace, Nadine refuses to offer any kind of pity.
+They leave just as a mysterious man approaches the grave site.
 Like Johnson, he wears the same sunglasses and carries the same distinctive case containing transfusion equipment.